 - You can alter your products depending on the needs of your customers.

 Here are some reasons why you may want to avoid selling private label products on Amazon:

 - Creating your own branded packaging requires money.

-- It takes a lot of time to see success in private label selling and build brand awareness.
+- It takes a lot of time to see success and build brand awareness.

 - Considering that you are selling replicas of the branded products, you have to work harder to develop a unique identity.

 - When it comes to production and the quality of the goods, you are highly dependent on your manufacturer.

 - Private labeled items are less trusted by buyers compared to national popular brands.